 - swollen cheeks

 Binge Eating in children and teens includes the same routine of eating an excessive amount of food to the point of discomfort, the only difference being the person does not purge immediately afterwards.

-When you are ready, look through our directory and find and contact a professional who is well versed with eating disorders in children or teens, nutritionists, possible medication or family therapy that needs to take place.
+When you are ready, look through our directory and find and contact a professional who is well versed with eating disorders in children or teens.
 We have provided a directory to help you receive the best possible care to reach recovery and heal your mind in order to abandon this disorder for good.
 Just one phone call or email away can kickstart you or a child’s journey towards recovery:)